MCP Tools for AI Agents. Connected in Plain English.

 Where MCP Tools teams usually start

 MCP Tools teams usually start with the repeatable jobs that eat time every week: bridge two tools with one sentence, cross-tool data without a single api call, and keep shopify, amazon, and your warehouse in sync.
 Developers and technical operators exploring Model Context Protocol (MCP) for AI agent integrations.
-Pinksheep turns those recurring requests into one reviewable agent plan so the team can connect the right tools, inspect the sequence of steps, and keep important writes approval-first before anything changes in production.
+Pinksheep turns those recurring requests into a reviewable plan so the team can connect the right tools, inspect the sequence of steps, and keep important changes approval-first before anything updates in production.

 Common questions